ton-community/ton-docs/docs/v3/documentation/tvm/tvm-exit-codes.md

 title: Exit codes
 ---

-Each transaction on TON Blockchain consists of [multiple phases](https://docs.ton.org/learn/tvm-instructions/tvm-overview#transactions-and-phases).
-An _exit code_ is a 32-bit signed integer, which indicates whether the [compute](#compute) or [action](#action) phase of the transaction was successful, and if not, it contains the code of the exception that occurred.
-Each exit code represents its own exception or resulting state of the transaction.
+Each transaction on the TON Blockchain comprises [multiple phases](https://docs.ton.org/learn/tvm-instructions/tvm-overview#transactions-and-phases).
+An _exit code_ is a 32-bit signed integer that indicates whether the [compute](#compute) or [action](#action) phase succeeded.
+When unsuccessful, it contains the exception code that occurred.
+Each exit code represents a specific exception or transaction outcome.

 Exit codes 0 and 1 indicate normal (successful) execution of the [compute phase](#compute).
 Exit (or [result](#action)) code 0 indicates normal (successful) execution of the [action phase](#action).
 Any other exit code indicates that a certain exception has occurred and that the transaction wasn't successful in one way or another, i.e. transaction was reverted or the inbound message has bounced back.